How Credit Card Interest Works in Canada

 • When you borrowed the money: The longer you leave your bill unpaid, the more interest accrues.

-• Your credit card interest rate or Annual Percentage Rate (APR): An APR represents approximately how much interest you’d owe if you ignored your bills for one year.
-For example, 19.99% APR means you’d owe about $19.99 in interest on a credit card balance of $100.
+• Your credit card interest rate, or annual percentage rate (APR): APR represents approximately how much interest you'd owe if you ignored your bills for 1 year.
+For example, 19.99% APR means you'd owe about $19.99 in interest on a credit card balance of $100.
+Keep in mind that this doesn't include late fees or penalties.

-Different borrowing methods follow different rules – some benefit from interest-free grace periods while others don’t.
-Some use fixed interest rates, while others are variable.
+Different borrowing methods follow different rules – some benefit from interest-free grace periods while others don't.
+Some use fixed interest rates, while others use variable rates.

 Whatever the amount, paying credit card interest is a mandatory part of your credit cardholder agreement.
 If you ignore it, you run the risk of spiralling into debt, lowering your credit score, and even losing your credit card.